What a Long, Strange Trip it's Been....

 |

 I was constantly blown away with the quality of the music that some of the bands were producing.
-Ozymandias was a 6-piece progressive rock band that played only original music, and who were way ahead of their time.
-And it was fascinating to watch the Goodman Brothers grow from a 2-piece, to a 3-piece, then a 4-piece, and finally completing their sound as a 5-piece powerhouse.
+Ozymandias was a 6-piece progressive rock band that played primarily original music, and who were way ahead of their time.
+And it was fascinating to watch the Goodman Brothers grow from a 2-piece, to a 3-piece, then a 4-piece, and finally completing their sound as a 5-piece powerhouse progressive Blues band.

 |